 Occasionally, it may be beneficial to extract a tooth from the mouth.
 Don’t worry!
-Waco dentist Dr. Cutbirth takes a conservative and whole health approach.
+Restorative dentist Dr. Steven T. Cutbirth takes a conservative approach to dental extractions.
 He will only perform a tooth extraction if it is the right thing to do for your long-term health and comfort.

 Our team will help you monitor your wisdom teeth and determine if wisdom teeth removal is important for you.
 Wisdom teeth can lead to:

-- A misaligned smile as wisdom teeth push on the healthy teeth.
+- A misaligned smile as wisdom teeth push on the surrounding teeth.

-For your wisdom teeth removal, Dr. Cutbirth, an experienced Waco dentist, will extract the teeth carefully and gently.
+For your wisdom teeth removal, Dr. Cutbirth will extract the teeth carefully and gently.
 We will provide information and medications following your appointment to give you a speedy recovery.

-Pain from a tooth extraction can last anywhere from 1–3 days and sometimes can fade within just a few hours of the tooth removal procedure.
+Pain from a tooth extraction, including impacted wisdom teeth removal, can last anywhere from 1–3 days and sometimes can fade within just a few hours of the tooth removal procedure.

 It is best to avoid carbonated beverages for 48–72 hours after a tooth extraction procedure.

-To learn more about wisdom teeth removal or any other form of tooth extraction, call our Waco office today near Robinson TX
+To learn more about wisdom teeth removal or any other form of tooth extraction, call our Waco office today!